L42i/SCKinect/doc/docs/api/cpp-interface.md

 - Maps of connected devices
 - Pipeline configuration

 While the default pipeline is CPU, this is overridden in practice to use CUDA for effective performance.
+However, this won't really affect the OpenPose pipeline since OpenPose is built with CUDA by default.
+If you try building and running it with CPU support, you will notice very low frame rates because of how much data needs to be processed through OpenPose.
+Currently working on a solution to pose track for CPU-only users or even with OpenCL (integrated or separate vendors besides NVIDIA -- AMD for example).

 ### WUserInput Class